There is never-ending competition in the B2B industry.

 Influencer marketing is tapping into the power of influencers in your niche to boost your campaigns.
-Perhaps you pay these influencers to talk about your brand, or you simply create outstanding products and services, which compels them to speak up.
+Perhaps you pay these influencers to talk about your brand.
+Or maybe your publish such outstanding content it compels them to share it.

 These influencers are leaders in your niche who have a proven track record among their large base of followers.
 People are familiar with and trust them for this reason, and will listen to what they have to say.
 If they say jump, their followers will jump.

 How effective is influencer marketing?